Dokumentation zu MQL5: SelectByIndex / Standardbibliothek

 SelectByIndex

-Wählt eine historische Order nach den Index aus um mit ihr weiter zu arbeiten.
+Wählt eine Order nach den Index aus um mit ihr weiter zu arbeiten.

 |